 What are Pregnancy Symptoms?

 Gestation is the other name of the pregnancy.
-Pregnancy is nothing but the carrying of a child inside the womb of the mother.
-It often has single, twin, triplets, and quadruplets in rare.
+Pregnancy is the carrying of a child inside the mother’s womb.
+It has single, twin, triplets, and quadruplets in rare.

 After giving birth to the child, the pregnancy ended.
 Around 40 weeks of the last mensural period, the child started growing inside.

 Until birth, the term fetus is used.
-Missed periods, nausea, vomiting, tender breast, and morning sickness, frequent hunger, constant urination are the symptoms of pregnancy.
-You can check the pregnancy by using a pregnancy kit or by consulting a doctor.
+Missed periods, nausea, vomiting, tender breast, morning sickness, frequent hunger, and constant urination are pregnancy symptoms.
+You can check the pregnancy using a pregnancy kit or consult a doctor.

 The pregnancy has three trimesters.
 Each has three months.
 The fertilization period is the first trimester.
 The movement of the fetus is the second trimester, and the final stage of the delivery period is the third trimester.